 On-field examination performed by two responders.
 One responder communicates with and calms the athlete while the second performs the examination.
 This method is optimal for handling on-field injuries, especially in emergency situations.

 When one responder is responsible for the on-field injury examination, a clear communication and examination protocol is needed so that relatively untrained people can assist (Fig. 2-2).
-The coaching staff and other personnel should receive regular training in cardiopulmonary resuscitation (CPR), including use of an automated external defibrillator (AED), and be prepared to provide assistance in the event ...
+The coaching staff and other personnel should receive regular training in cardiopulmonary resuscitation (CPR), including use of an automated external defibrillator (AED), and be prepared to provide assistance in the event of a ...